Designing against churn: three service interventions across the customer lifecycle

 Problem

-New enterprise clients often arrive with:
+New enterprise clients often have:

 • Vague business objectives